domdfcoding/domdfcoding.github.io/_pages/games.md

 ## Size Matters [<i class="fa-brands fa-itch-io"></i>](https://potbanksoftware.itch.io/size-matters)

 ### An Animal Adventure
+<sup>Released 20th August 2024</sup>

 <img src="/assets/images/gmtk-game-jam-2024-images/key-art-800x600.png" width=400 height=300 alt="Screenshot of the game Size Matters">

 A puzzle platformer where animals work together to reach the exit.

+Some passages only the squirrel or the fox can fit through, while others areas are so tall only the deer can jump high enough.

+Destroy vines, push rocks, open gates, and boost each other up to reach the goal.

 [Game Maker's Toolkit Game Jam 2024](https://itch.io/jam/gmtk-2024) Entry.
 The theme was "Built to Scale".